fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 - **Dataset Limitations**: While our training setup is designed such that we evaluate the models on signatures from individuals not represented in the training set, we recognize that the CEDAR dataset is small and does not cover properties of signatures (e.g. different writing styles, languages etc) that may occur in real world documents but are not covered in the CEDAR dataset.
 Training and evaluation on additional datasets is strongly recommended prior to production use.

-- **Limitations of Triplet Loss** - While triplet loss is great, its application is limited to scenarios where labels exist.
+- **Limitations of Triplet Loss**:While triplet loss is great, its application is limited to scenarios where labels exist.
 To implement intelligent construction of triplets (especially semi hard negatives), we need labels for each class.
 On the other hand, we can still apply contrastive loss to unlabelled datasets by leveraging pseudo labels  - e.g. Existing research [^8] shows that k-means assignments can be used as pseudo-labels to learn visual representations.

 - **Data Augmentation**: We used the CEDAR dataset as is, without exploring augmentations or transformations.
 For example, it may be useful to experiment with scale or rotation transforms to ensure the model is invariant to these changes.